Every purchase we make is a choice about the kind of world we want to live in

 Chooses legal structures & financing that protect and lock-in purpose long term

-Purchase with Purpose brings together partner networks, enterprises, and supporters that are helping create the next economy.
+Purchasing with Purpose brings together partner networks, enterprises, buyers, and other supporters that are helping create the next economy.
 By working together, we are able to increase the visibility of the broader movement and open opportunities that no single network or organization could open on its own.
 We engage enterprises, buyers, and supporters across the country, share information and resources, and develop local place-based purchasing initiatives.

-Partners include member organizations, certifiers, and other service providers that work with multiple enterprises in the United States, including some enterprises that meet the five standards.
+Partners include member organizations, certifiers, and other service providers that work with multiple enterprises in the United States that meet the five standards and sign the People and Planet First collaboration agreement.

 We come together around five shared standards to keep verification costs low, but partners often have additional criteria for their communities and networks.
 They may require democratic governance, community ownership, fair trade supply chains, impact measurement, or specific regenerative practices.
 This diversity is recognized and celebrated.